 My thanks to everyone who entered the contest.

 My thanks to Ulysses Press for making the book available to give to you.
-I’m grateful they put me in touch with Jim Cobb as well.
+I’m grateful they put me in touch with Jim Cobb.